© Copyright Robert Cole 1998 - No copying or distributing -Note: Missing graphics

 Swirling MOKUME with JI-NIE.

 OSAFUNE MONOUCHI: A smooth BOSHI finds CHU-width, evenly set, squarish CHOJI beginning from the YOKOTE.
-Each nodule resets the slight undulation by finding the top of its neighbor.
+Each nodule resets the slight ASAKI-NOTARE undulation of its neighbor.

-Looping YO-painted CHOJI crest a wave-like swell through the upper which breaks-up and falls in ever changing combinations.
+Looping YO-painted CHOJI crest a wave-like swell through the upper which breaks-up and falls in ever-changing combinations.
 Square, oblong and pointed OBUSA GUNOME jut through jostling KO-CHOJI where delicate KO-ASHI trace detail.
-Far and near KAWAZU sentinels rise like look-outs in the mid, tending little-ones crowding their KAWAZU garden.
-KINSUJI and SUNAGASHI combine in long undercurrents that spill to the fore, flooding anchored pillars and pilings.
-Round TOBI-YAKI stand on pinnacles to dot the lower with floating viscous bulbs, while UTSURI rises from the HABUCHI like steam.
+Far and near KAWAZU rise in the mid, tending their KAWAZUKO garden.
+KINSUJI and SUNAGASHI combine in long undercurrents.
+Round TOBI-YAKI stand on pinnacles to dot the lower while UTSURI rises from the HABUCHI.
 OMOTE lower is quieter than URA, its faraway figures stand placidly.

 KOKUHO MITSUTADA Collection of ODA NOBUNAGA